fabienInizan/WebKernel/README.md

 WebKernel:
   * Embeds an administration backend for fast and easy setup
   * Only requires HTML/CSS/PHP knowledge; uses PHP as a template language for page rendering
-  * Provides user and rights management
+  * Provides users and rights management
   * Is extensible through native plugin support; a CLI tool helps to fasten plugins development